 The conventional treatment methodology for nonspecific pain management is:

 Alternative treatments such as conventional massage, chiropractic or acupuncture also only serve to help manage pain.

-Currently, correlation of postural positioning of the affected tissues and sedentary lifestyle has not been adequately considered in their implication of nociceptive pain.
-By neglecting this perspective, the cause of pain through correlation of posture has prevented a real long-term solution from being discovered.
+Currently, correlation of postural positioning of the affected tissues and sedentary lifestyle finally is being adequately considered in their implication of nociceptive pain.
+By neglecting this perspective for so long, the cause of pain through correlation of posture and muscular imbalance has prevented a real long-term solution from being discovered.